 In previous units, I said that traders often use volume for confirmation of a move, for example, and an increase in volume, in the case of the Flag & Pennant patterns, it’s the same.
 Traders like to see volume diminish as the flag and pennant mature and then like to see volume increase on the break of the support or resistance line.

-Go and find some examples of Flag & Pennant patterns and post them here in the comments.
+Go and find some examples of Flag & Pennant patterns on the German DAX and post them here in the comments.